MaxVerheyen/jekyll-theme-chirpy/.container/tabs/about.md

 I'm a proficient Front-End developer that loves using SASS to compile and create beautiful designs.
 I can easily adapt to any CSS framework required.
 I also know how to use Photoshop and Illustrator, but would not consider myself a designer.

-After a 3 months internship and 6 months of learning as a junior developer @ Calibrate i have acquired some basic knowledge about Drupal site building, theming, module development and site administration.
+After a 3 months internship and 6 months of learning as a junior developer at Calibrate I have acquired some basic knowledge about Drupal site building, theming, module development and site administration.

-In the past i have developed a few applications with Node.js, mainly using the MEN stack.
+In the past I have developed a few applications with Node.js, mainly using the MEN stack.
 I loved the fact that all components of the stack support applications written in one language for both server-side and client-side execution environments.

 I'm currently learing more about the React Framework and would love to incorporate that into my stack (MERN-stack).